 My 4 month old girl is teething right now and we seem to have a shortage of things to chew on.
-So, since she isn’t ready to try the real thing yet, I figured I’d make something just for her.
+So, since she isn’t ready to try the real thing yet, I figured I’d make a pumpkin just for her.

-Made entirely from cotton and scrap linen materials, I made her a stuffed pumpkin complete with a rattle, crunchy leaf and a nice chewable stem.
+This project is made entirely from cotton and scrap linen fabrics, I made her a stuffed pumpkin complete with a rattle, crunchy leaf and a nice chewable stem.

 Constructing the leaf